by John Kinsella and Nick Lucey

-When you fly over the Maldives, it only takes a single glance out the window to realize why this nation was practically made for scuba diving.
-Composed of 26 sandy atolls straddling the equator in the unforgettably blue Indian Ocean, it has long been frequented by the jet-setting crowd and those looking for a superior dive experience.
-More and more divers are clamoring for a glimpse at some of the planet’s most pristine reefs and the amazing cast of supporting aquatic characters, big and small.
-Throw in an intriguing, welcoming culture and some of the finest live-aboard dive boats and luxurious resorts on the globe, and you’ve got the recipe for an unforgettable dive vacation on a truly grand scale.
-Maldives Travel Specials
+Long frequented by the jet-setting crowd and those looking for a superior dive experience, more divers are clamoring for a glimpse at some of the planet’s most pristine reefs and the amazing cast of supporting aquatic characters, big and small.
+A welcoming culture and some of the finest live-aboard dive boats and luxury resorts on the globe, make for an unforgettable dive vacation.

 HOT DIVE SITES